ocpi/ocpi/transport_and_format.md

 #### GET
 A server is not required to return all objects to a client, the server might for example not send all CDRs to a client, because some CDRs do not belong to this client.

-All GET methods that return a list of objects have pagination.
+All GET methods that return a list of objects have pagination, this allows a client and server to control the amount of objects returned in the response to a GET request, while still enabling the client to retrieve all objects by doing multiple request with different parameters.
+Without pagination the server had to return all objects in one response that could potentially contain millions of objects.

 To enable pagination of the returned list of objects, additional URL parameters are allowed for the GET request and additional headers need to be added to the response.

 ##### Paginated Request